ziqni-tech/ziqni-member-widget/README.md

   tournaments: {
     showTournamentsMenuPrizeColumn: false, // Hides the Prize column in the tournament select menu; true by default
     showBannerTimer: true, // true by default
-    showDashboardTime: true // true by default
+    showDashboardTime: true, // true by default
+    activeCompetitionId: '<id>' // null by default
   },
   historicalData: {
     finalisedCompetitions: 30, // Days; 30 by default